 Living with HIV isn't like it used to be.
 It is no longer a death sentence.
 Being treated for HIV leads to feeling well and living a full, productive and healthy life.
 Some things may have to change; however, you may find that embracing the changes can improve your life.

 STEP ONE: Visit www.noflacweb.org.
-Click on the heading, "New HIV+?".
-You will find a link there called 11Day One".
+Click on the heading, "Newly Diagnosed".
+You will find a link there called "Day One".
 This one-page document was written by people living with HIV who know what you're going through and who care about your health and well-being.
 Let it guide you as you cope with learning the news of your positive HIV status.

 AIDS Drug Assistance Program (ADAP)